 6. Central Kitchen Management

 Central Kitchen Management is required for the efficient functioning of multi-outlet Quick Service Restaurants (QSR), where the major part of the cooking is done at the central kitchen.
 The Hubs and Spokes Model is used in this case, the hub representing the central kitchen, and the spokes representing the different outlets where the semi-prepared food is sent.
-90% of the food is prepared at the central kitchen and is distributed to the rest of the outlets.
+90% of the food is prepared in the central kitchen and is distributed to the rest of the outlets.